-1. GET AN APPLICATION: Most college applications can ne accessed online.
-Student’s can simply go to the colleges website and fill out the online application.
+1. GET AN APPLICATION: Most college applications can be accessed online.
+Students can simply go to the college's website and fill out the online application.

-2. APPLY: Students should read and follow all direction and fill out the application thoroughly.
-It using a paper application, be sure to write neat and legibly.
+2. APPLY: Students should read and follow all directions and fill out the application thoroughly.
+If using a paper application, be sure to write neatly and legibly.

 3.COUNSELOR FORM: Some colleges include a sheet that must be completed by the school counselor.
 Print this form and bring it to your school counselor as soon as possible.